sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 [Source]: <> (Source https://docs.google.com/presentation/d/1vo3aZVMX0vx9gHZ5hALgxkGHw3l1PW-bGbxaYjk57Uo/edit#slide=id.p1)

 * The **quickstart option** allows you to get started with Cloudbreak quickly, but offers limited flexibility.
 Use this option for getting started with Cloudbreak.
 This option is not suitable a production.
 * The **production option** is less automated, but offers more configurability.
 This option is recommended when your production environments.
-For more information about this option, refer to [Production deployment option](#production-deployment-option).

 #### Deployment option cheatsheet